dyazincahya/awesome-nativescript/README.md

 - [UI Image](https://github.com/nativescript-community/ui-image) - Advanced and efficient image display plugin which uses Fresco (Android) and SDWebImage (iOS) to implement caching, placeholders, image effects, and much more.
 - [UI Lottie](https://github.com/nativescript-community/ui-lottie) - A NativeScript plugin to expose AirBnB Lottie library.
 - [UI Webview](https://github.com/nativescript-community/ui-webview) - Extended WebView which adds many options such as custom scheme handlers, JavaScript execution, URL capturing, and more.
+- [URL Preview](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/url-preview) - This plugin allows you to configure various aspects of the UI, including colors, border radius, and the type of view.
+Below is a table listing the available attributes and their respective types.
 - [Variable Blur View](https://github.com/nstudio/nativescript-ui-kit/tree/main/packages/nativescript-variable-blur-view) - A NativeScript plugin that creates a variable blur view.

 #### Navigation & User Guidance